Caroline Maun

-Caroline C. Maun (born January 14, 1968) is a professor, author, poet, lyricist, and musician.
+Caroline C. Maun (born January 14, 1968) is an American professor, author, poet, lyricist, and musician.
 She teaches creative writing in the English Department at Wayne State University in Detroit, Michigan.
 Other areas of research include modernism, American Literature, African-American literature, and Internet Writing.

 Early life and education

 Maun was born in Lansing, Michigan.
 She moved with her family to Englewood, Florida in 1971 where she attended Englewood Elementary School and later graduated from Lemon Bay High School in 1986.

 Maun graduated with honors from Eckerd College in St. Petersburg, Florida as an English major in 1990.
 In 1992, she earned a MA in English from North Carolina State University in Raleigh, North Carolina.
 Her M.A. thesis research documented Emily Dickinson and her 1890s editors, especially Mabel Loomis Todd.
 She then earned a Ph.D. in English from the University of Tennessee at Knoxville in 1998, where she wrote a dissertation on Evelyn Scott's unpublished volume of verse, “The Gravestones Wept.”
 This research later became The Collected Poems of Evelyn Scott, published by The National Poetry Foundation in 2005.